This post may contain affiliate links.

-Wash and sterilize your canning jars, lids, and screw bands.
+Wash and sterilize your jars, lids, and screw bands.
 The easiest way to do this is run them through the sanitize cycle in the dishwasher and remove them from the dishwasher to use when they are still hot.
 Place your boiling water canner filled with water on the stove to start heating up.

 Use only fresh spearmint leaves that have not been treated with any pesticides.
 Chop finely.

 Wash spearmint leaves and place leaves and water in a stock pot.
 Bring to a boil.
 Remove from heat and let sit for 10 minutes.

 Pour the liquid through a fine mesh strainer.
 Add liquid if necessary to equal 4 cups.
 Return liquid to stock pot.

 Add green food coloring until you achieve the desired color (optional).
 Add lemon juice.

 Stir in the pectin.
 Bring to a rolling boil that cannot be stirred down.
 Stir in sugar.
 Add 1 tsp. margarine or butter to reduce foaming, if desired.